yashsavani/slrun/README.md

 ## Why slrun?

 Running jobs on SLURM shouldn’t feel like fighting the scheduler.
 Yet, the typical workflow is tedious:
 1. Write a script.
 2. Wrap it in a job file.
-	3. Submit it with sbatch.
+3. Submit it with `sbatch`.
-	4. Keep running squeue to check status.
+4. Keep running `squeue` to check status.
-	5. Dig through output files after it’s done.
+5. Dig through output files during and after it’s done.
+It's a tedious process that interrupts your workflow and focuses on cluster mechanics rather than your actual work.

-slrun removes the friction and makes SLURM feel like running commands on your local machine:
+**slrun** removes the friction and makes SLURM feel like running commands on your local machine:
 ```bash
 # No more job script files, just run your command:
 slrun launch python train_model.py --epochs 100